-98 See section 5 of the Minister of Fisheries and Oceans Authority to prescribe Fees or Charges Order, SI/88-41, enacted under the Financial Administration Act.
-The term "special service" is defined in section 1 as "any service, information or the use of equipment or facilities provided by the Department [of Fisheries and Oceans] to any equipment or facilities provided by the Department to any person with respect to fishing industry infrastructure, fisheries resource development, fisheries enhancement and protection, fisheries and aquaculture support, inspections, charts and navigation, oceanographic and marine science, laboratories, vessels and hatcheries."
+See section 5 of the Minister of Fisheries and Oceans Authority to prescribe Fees or Charges Order, SI/88-41, enacted under the Financial Administration Act.
+The term "special service" is defined in section 1 as "any service, information or the use of equipment or facilities provided by the Department of Fisheries and Oceans to any equipment or facilities provided by the Department to any person with respect to fishing industry infrastructure, fisheries resource development, fisheries enhancement and protection, fisheries and aquaculture support, inspections, charts and navigation, oceanographic and marine science, laboratories, vessels and hatcheries."

 See section 3 of the National Parks of Canada Businesses Regulations, SOR/98-455.
-See section 1 of the National Parks of Canada Businesses Regulations, SOR/98-455.